Monkee-Boy/mbGuides/frontend/css.md

 ## File organization

 All CSS and SASS files live together.
-On a typical project inside of `./css` will be your compiled and minified CSS files along with a SASS directory.
-The `./css/sass` directory should contain your primary .scss file along with any imports.
-If the project has a large number of SASS files then group together; for example `./css/sass/components/` which might house `_accordions.scss`, `_slider`, and `_callouts`.
+On a typical project, directly inside of `./css` will be your compiled and minified CSS files along with a `src` directory.
+The `./css/src` directory should contain your primary .scss file along with any imports.
+If the project has a large number of SASS files then group together; for example `./css/src/components/` which might house `_accordions.scss`, `_slider`, and `_callouts`.

 ```
 ./css
-├── ./sass
+├── ./src
 │   ├── styles.scss
 │   ├── _grid.scss
 │   ├── _typography.scss